 With its advanced focusing system, this little flashlight acts more like a mini floodlight.

-A harness may not be the coolest looking piece of equipment, and carrying a bit of extra gear into your tree stand might seem like too much extra work.
-However, you can’t take down that ten-point buck if you’re holed up at home, out of commission after slipping, tripping, or falling from your tree stand.
+A harness may not be the coolest looking piece of equipment and carrying a bit of extra gear into your tree stand might seem like too much extra work.
+However, you can’t take down that ten-point buck if you’re stuck at home out of commission after slipping, tripping, or falling from your tree stand.